Highland recording area

 Escapes and presumed feral birds

 Mrs Lynda Graham, 9 Burn Brae Terrace, Westhill, Inverness, IV2 5HD, telephone: 01463 791292, email: firstname.lastname@example.org.

 Cheques should be made payable to ‘Scottish Ornithologists’ Club HBR’.
 Please note we cannot accept electronic payments.
-Copies will be available to purchase from Waterston House, please phone to check availability before making a visit.
+Copies are available to purchase from Waterston House, please phone to check availability before travelling.